-The Company is party to an Investor Rights Agreement dated May 16, 2023 (the "Investor Rights Agreement") with PCEP Canadian Holdco, LLC, which became the controlling shareholder of Prairie Provident on completion of the recapitalization referred to under "Other Information - Interests of Informed Persons" below, and certain affiliates of PCEP (PCEP together with such affiliates, collectively, the "Principal Holders").
+The Company is party to an Investor Rights Agreement dated May 16, 2023 (the "Investor Rights Agreement") with PCEP Canadian Holdco, LLC ("PCEP"), which became the controlling shareholder of Prairie Provident on completion of the recapitalization transactions referred to under "Other Information - Interests of Informed Persons" below, and certain affiliates of PCEP (PCEP together with such affiliates, collectively, the "Principal Holders").
 PCEP currently holds more than 75% of the outstanding Common Shares.
 See "Voting Shares, Principal Holders and Quorum" above.

-Pursuant to the Investor Rights Agreement, the size of the Board of Directors has been fixed at 5 directors, and the Principal Holders have the right to nominate 3 directors for so long as they hold more than 50% of the outstanding voting securities of the Company, 2 directors for so long as they hold at least 25% of the outstanding voting securities but less than 50%, and one director for so long as they hold at least 10% of the outstanding voting securities but less than 25%.
-As the holder of more than 50% of the outstanding Common Shares, the Principal Holders are entitled under the Investor Rights Agreement to nominate 3 directors.
-Kathy Turgeon and Glenn Hamilton have been so nominated.
-A third nominee may be brought forward at a future date.
+Pursuant to the Investor Rights Agreement, the Principal Holders have the right to nominate 3 directors for so long as they hold more than 50% of the outstanding voting securities of the Company, 2 directors for so long as they hold at least 25% of the outstanding voting securities but less than 50%, and one director for so long as they hold at least 10% of the outstanding voting securities but less than 25%.
+As the holder of more than 50% of the outstanding Common Shares, the Principal Holders are entitled under the Investor Rights Agreement to nominate 3 directors, and have exercised that nomination right with respect to Kathy Turgeon, Dale Miller and Glenn Hamilton.